How we test tumble dryers

 Separately, we estimate how much a dryer will cost you to run each year.
 The most efficient dryers will cost around £23 to run a year, the least efficient will cost you more than £140.

 The running cost is based on drying three cotton cupboard-dry loads a week, for a year.
-As we have moved to 70% loads, running costs for machines tested in 2013 and after will be less than those tested in 2102 and before.
+As we have moved to 70% capacity loads and we've changed the composition of the loads we use, running costs for machines tested from 2018 onwards aren't comparable with machines tested before this time.

 For products that successfully marry Best Buy performance with superb energy efficiency in our in-depth tests, we make a Which?
 Energy Saver.